 asymmetr information

 .
-You then would equally well find articles whose title or abstract contains 'information asymmetry' or 'asymmetric information'climate change
+You then would equally well find articles whose title or abstract contains 'information asymmetry' or 'asymmetric information' - Use double-quotes to find exact phrases.
+For example, searching for

-if you only want to list articles whose abstract or title contains the phrase 'climate change'.the
+if you only want to list articles whose abstract or title contains the phrase 'climate change'. - Try to avoid common words like

 ,a